 The 21-year-old Thompson made his debut at second base on July 17, finishing hitless in four at-bats.
 The Oklahoma native played again the next day, singling off of Red Sox pitcher Dave Ferriss for his first big league hit.
 The 32-year-old Brown, a Louisiana-born Negro League legend, made his debut in July 19, but went hitless.

 On July 20, the two made history by becoming the first Black players in the same starting lineup of a big-league game.
-On August 17, Brown and Thompson were in the lineup together again as the Browns played Larry Doby’s Indians, marking the first time African American players had squared off against each other in a game.
+On August 17, Brown and Thompson were in the lineup together again as the Browns played Larry Doby’s Guardians, marking the first time African American players had squared off against each other in a game.

-Unlike with the signings of Robinson and Doby, Thompson and Brown were brought to the majors mainly to boost St. Louis’ sagging attendance.
+Unlike the signings of Robinson and Doby, Thompson and Brown were brought to the majors mainly to boost St. Louis’ sagging attendance.
 Owner Richard Muckerman saw the surging crowds in Brooklyn and Cleveland.
 Eager to sell tickets, he struck a deal with Kansas City to integrate his team.
-The Browns agreed to pay the Monarchs $5,000 up front, and then $5,000 for each man if the club decided to keep them after a period of time.
+The Browns agreed to pay the Monarchs $5,000 upfront, and then $5,000 for each man if the club decided to keep them after a period of time.

-When the time came for the St. Louis to decide whether or not to keep the struggling sluggers, the team was not seeing results in the standings—or at the ticket office.
+When the time came for St. Louis to decide whether or not to keep the struggling sluggers, the team was not seeing results in the standings—or at the ticket office.
 Brown was sent back to the Monarchs.
 Thompson hung around but was released after the season.
 The Browns then unofficially re-segregated and did not allow another Black player on the roster until they signed Satchel Paige in 1951.
-Paige was signed (coincidentally or not) after the team was purchased by Bill Veeck, who had integrated the Indians.
+Paige was signed (coincidentally or not) after the team was purchased by Bill Veeck, who had integrated the Guardians.